katjatuma/katjatuma.github.io/index.md

 </h5>

 <ul style="text-align: left;">

+For a more updated list, check my <a href="https://scholar.google.se/citations?user=5lOAGbwAAAAJ&hl=en&oi=ao">Google Scholar profile</a>.

 <li> W Mbaka, S Gerwen and <b>K. Tuma</b>. <a href="http://dx.doi.org/10.2139/ssrn.4799844">Human Factors in Security Risk Analysis of Software Systems: A Systematic Literature Review</a>, in submission to Computers and Security </li>